-Strathcona students worked on 4 different projects for 6 months: a book of stories, a video, a song and a virtual reality tour of their school.
-In addition, the kids had questions about each other so we filmed them which created awareness and ultimately resulted in a partnership with Innovation: Africa who is going to build a well in Iyoli village.
-The H2Ope campaign was created as an extension of the exchange which was used to create awareness.
-Kids answer similar questions and it is beautiful.
+Students worked on a book of stories, a video, a song and a virtual reality tour of their school.
+In addition, the kids had questions about each other so we filmed them and created awareness campaign called #H2OPE which ultimately resulted in a partnership with Innovation: Africa who is going to build a well in Iyoli village.

 Doug's Classroom Outcomes